chika3742/setup-fvm/README.md

 # setup-fvm

-This action does:
+This action performs the following tasks:

-- Install FVM
+- Installs FVM
-- Install Flutter SDK and dependencies in pubspec (running `fvm use`)
+- Installs the Flutter SDK and pubspec dependencies (by running fvm use)
-- Cache Flutter SDK and Pub packages
+- Caches the Flutter SDK and Pub packages

+Even if the job using this action fails, the cache will always be saved as long as this action itself succeeds.

 ## Usage